mozilla/hackerone/policy/mozilla/submit-report-form-introduction.md

 You're about to submit a report to Mozilla.
-Please make sure to provide enough information about the issue to help us in the validation process, and to use the submission template  in the report.
+Please make sure to provide enough information about the issue to help us in the validation process, and **make sure to use the report template  in the report**.
+We also ask that you include screenshots and a video PoC to clearly show the steps taken so that we can reproduce the bug.
+Avoid submitting overly verbose reports and stick to the provided report template.

 If you haven't yet, please remember to review our [Security Page](https://hackerone.com/mozilla) to learn about our policy.